 The easiest way to avoid DUI charges is to not drink and drive.
 If you are headed to a party or a club where you plan to have a few drinks, don’t drive.
 Take a cab instead.
-If you reach the place in your car and get drunk afterwards, you can ask your sober friend to come and get your car and drive you home.
+If you reach the place in your car and get drunk afterward, you can ask your sober friend to come and get your car and drive you home.
 In case you are drunk, get into the backseat of the car.
 You should not be anywhere near the steering wheel while intoxicated.

 Take Care of Your Car

 West Virginia police can arrest you under “reasonable suspicion.”
 For example, maybe you are sober but you are dropping off a few drunk friends of yours at home.
-And coincidentally a tail light of your car is broken.
+And coincidentally the tail light of your car is broken.
 Now, when you are going back home, the police might ask you to pull-overseeing the broken tail light and eventually will smell the alcohol in the car.
 And you will be charged for DUI.
 Though there will not be any proof of you being under the influence, you will still have to hire a Morgantown DUI lawyer and deal with the situation.

 In case you see police pulling you over or sirens, don’t panic.
 Find a parking lot around where you can pull off and keep your indicators on so that police know you have seen them and you are waiting.
 Keep your hands on the wheel and follow the instructions of the police.

-Deescalate with the Police
+Deescalate With the Police

 When you are in the car and the police have pulled you over, be as polite as possible.
 Don’t panic or don’t say anything untoward that can be used against you in court.
 Provide them with the basic details like your name and address.
 But in case of police asks any other questions, even if it is whether you were drinking or not, sit tight and don’t answer.
 You have the right to remain silent until you are with a Morgantown criminal lawyer.
 So, just say that you are invoking the right to silence as per the constitution.

-You can Refuse Field Sobriety Test
+You Can Refuse Field Sobriety Test

 In West Virginia, the FSTs or field sobriety test is not legally enforceable.
-This test includes standing on one leg, walking a certain distance and then turning, putting the finger on the nose or Rhomberg Test.
+This test includes standing on one leg, walking a certain distance, and then turning, putting the finger on the nose, or Rhomberg Test.
 You can refuse the test when the officer asks for it.
 Often saying yes to FSTs can give police evidence against you.
 Refusal to FSTs can give your Morgantown DUI lawyer more to work on.

 Don’t Refuse Blood, Breath, or Urine Test